 My new favorite!
 Nutella Palmiers!
 And there isn’t an easier recipe than this.
 All you need is a package of frozen puff pastry and a jar of Nutella.
 Really!
 That’s all!

 My inspiration began while I was reading a circular from our local grocery store with a recipe for cinnamon palmiers.
-It sounded so easy and so delicious that I thought why not make it with something different, like my favorite spread, Nutella.
-And it worked better than I had thought.
-It seems to fit the roll as a cookie or as a sweet breakfast treat.
+It sounded so easy and so delicious that I thought why not make it with something different, like with my favorite spread, Nutella.
+And these Nutella Plamiers worked better than I thought.
+And it seems to fit the roll as a cookie or as a sweet breakfast treat.
+Good excuse right?!

 There’s really not much to making this bakery favorite.
 First open the pastry sheet.
 Then spread with Nutella.
 Roll into a log and refrigerate.